“If you are in a bad mood go for a walk. If you are still in a bad mood go for another walk.”

-One of the residents coordinates recreational outings for the house.
-Recreation does more than provide a fun break.
+Apart from "move a muscle and change a thought", which has finally been scientifically proven through bi-lateral stimulation, recreation does more than provide an opportunity for your brain to organize itself and give you a fun break.
 It also is a source for making friends and connecting.
-What's the first thing you do when you've gone through a physically challenge, you smile at your neighbor.
+What's the first thing you do when you've gone through a physical challenge?
+You smile at your neighbor.
 You need to share this moment.
-Connection defines recovery.